dapucita/haxbotron/README.md

 `!debug!brake` pauses the game, stops operating the bot, and just waiting until restart.
 The system only can be restared by reloading the application manually.

-`!debug!log MSG` write a message contains MSG into loggin system.
+`!debug!log MSG` write a message contains MSG into logging system.

 ## Contacts
 https://github.com/dapucita/haxbotron